 Learn how to:

-- Get up to date with the language changes introduced by lambda expressions in Java 8.
+- Get up to speed with lambda expressions.

-- Think in terms of functional programming and understand where this is an appropriate approach and where its not.
+- Apply functional programming concepts and understand where this is an appropriate approach and where its not.

 - Introduce changes to the collections library such as Streams and the higher order functions such as map and filter.